 Dr. Marek Tesar

-Dr. Marek Tesar is Head of School of Learning Development and Professional Practice, and the Associate Dean International and an Associate Professor at the Faculty of Education and Social Work, University of Auckland.
+Professor Marek Tesar is Head of School of Learning Development and Professional Practice, and the Associate Dean International at the Faculty of Education and Social Work, University of Auckland.
 He is also the director of Centre for Global Childhoods.
 His award-winning scholarship is focused on early childhood education in both New Zealand as well as in cross-country contexts.
-His work focuses on educational policy, philosophy, pedagogy, methodology and curriculum, and draws on his background as a qualified teacher.
+His academic work and consultancy focuses on educational policy, philosophy, pedagogy, methodology and curriculum, and draws on his background as a qualified teacher.
 Currently, Marek serves as a leader of two leading learned societies in his fields; he chairs the Steering Committee of the Reconceptualizing Early Childhood Education (RECE) and is elected President of Philosophy of Education Society of Australasia (PESA).

 "By using technology to communicate it seemed a little easier to converse about a variety of things that could have been awkward to say in person.
 Each group member was willing to share and communicate effectively throughout the process so that we were able to gain understanding and knowledge from one another about our varying cultures."